genomicscluj/miRNAseq/README.md

 ## License & citation

-- License: MIT (recommendation; adjust to your preference).
+- License: MIT.
 - If this pipeline supports a publication, cite **DESeq2** and **edgeR** appropriately.

 ---

 ## Contact

-- Maintainer: *Your Name*
+- Maintainer: *Stefan Strilciuc*
 - Issues: open a GitHub issue with **sessionInfo()**, example filenames, and a short log excerpt.

 ---